Dickeya chrysanthemi

 No

-Reference established sorghum as a host for this pathogen.
-No evidence that seed is a pathway for the pathogen.
+No references found indicating that eggplant seed is a pathway for this pathogen.

 Jensen, Mayberry and Obrigwitch.
 1986.
 Identification of Erwinia chrysanthemi as a Soft-Rot-Inducing Pathogen of Grain Sorghum.
 S. G. Jensen, W. R. Mayberry, and J. A. Obrigawitch.
 Plant Dis.
 70: 593-596